info@remote-monitoring.co.uk

 6. Total Cost

 As with signing any business deal, it’s important to understand the total cost of a contract, including any additional add-ons that may crop up, before taking the plunge.
 Make sure the total monthly cost has been established when deciding on which monitoring provider to go with, to avoid any unexpected costs further down the line.
+When considering value, it is also important to consider how remote monitoring impacts premiums.

 Lone Worker